 This morning I had my kids on my lap, and we were looking through old videos of them on my phone.
 My toddlers were laughing and bouncing up and down, giggling at the videos of themselves as “little babies.”
-My 3-year-old could understand that she saw herself, but my 1.5-year-old delighted simply in seeing “babies.”
+My 3-year-old could understand that she saw herself, but my 1.5-year-old was delighted simply to see “babies.”
 It was pretty cute.
 As I watched the videos, I admired how precious and sweet our kids were back then, of course.
 But more than that, I was struck at how much easier my life is now (even on the hard days).
 When I compare the first six months of my second child’s life to the time after that, I am amazed at how much easier my life became when we decided to switch her from breastfeeding to formula feeding.

 Our daughter’s painful first months.

 There are many reasons why breastfeeding is great to do.
 But there are also many reasons why formula feeding can be a better choice for both you and your baby.
 For me, our second child had severe eczema, to the point that she was in constant discomfort and pain.
 She was constantly scratching and had tiny cuts from her little fingernails.
 She was constantly wriggling her body to scratch her itchy back, and she cried—a lot.
 My daughter’s discomfort and tears kept me (and my husband when he was home from work) on edge for nearly 24 hours a day.

 During this time, my heart was simultaneously breaking for her pain and my frayed nerves and exhaustion.
 Her doctor tried to help by prescribing us topical skin medications to reduce the redness, hives, and swelling.
 But my daughter’s skin condition was so severe that the cream hardly helped.